danielharrell/open-eyes-lect-2017-18/Open.md

 our brain from outside all ready cut and dried through the senses and the openings of their organs.[^Fourfold]

-On this inference, presented as immediate, it is because our open eyes are not like a lidless jar that the world we see is something produced rather than revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
-Schopenhauer's most famous work, *The World as Will and Representation*, similarly begins in a self-evident vein of closedness:
+On this inference, it is because our open eyes are not like a lidless jar that the world we see is produced rather than revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
+Schopenhauer's most famous work, *The World as Will and Representation*, similarly begins in a vein of
+closedness:

 > "The world is my representation": this is a truth valid with reference to every living and knowing being, although